EvaGraceSmith/can-of-books-frontend/README.md

     npm start

 ## Architecture
-This project uses React, node.js, express.js, mongo.DB, mongoose, cors, Google Books API
+This project uses React, Node.js, Express.js, Mongo.DB, Mongoose, Cors, Google Books API

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: